 In order to confirm the Bitcoin transaction, the miner has to solve a complex cryptographic puzzle, and by solving it, he/she proves mathematically whether the transaction is valid or not.
 The process of trying numerous solutions until you get the right one is known as Proof of Work (PoW).

 The Bitcoin protocol rewards the miners for their work with:

 - Block reward – After the miner confirms the Bitcoin transactions, each solved block of transactions is added to the Bitcoin blockchain.
-For this action the miner gets a reward, known as block reward.
-The reward gets slashed in half every four years in an event known as halving which occurs occurs every 210,000 blocks.
+For this action, the miner gets a reward known as a block reward.
+The reward gets slashed in half every four years in an event known as halving, which occurs every 210,000 blocks.
 Currently, the number of Bitcoins issued as a mining reward is 6.25 BTC per block.

 Here’s what you need if you ever decide to mine BTC yourself:

 - Mining hardware – you can either use GPU (graphics processing unit) or an ASIC (application specific integrated circuit).
 It’s not cost efficient to use regular CPUs.

 - Bitcoin wallet – this is a software program which is used for trading and holding bitcoins.

 - Low-cost power supply – in order to create a new Bitcoin you’ll need a high amount of electrical power so you have to obtain low-cost power supply.